 Changes to the job retention scheme from August

-From August, if you’ve been furloughed and have not yet returned to work, you will be able to go back to work part time.
-The government will no longer pay the full grant and your employer will have to make a contribution as well.
+If you’ve been furloughed and have not yet returned to work, you will be able to go back to work part time.

 If my employer has already let me go